What is a submodule in GIT and how to add, update and remove a submodule?

 Unpacking objects: 100% (3/3), done.

-A submodule is added to the stage just like any other resource.
-Need to commit and push for future usage.
+Submodules are added just like other resources.
+We need to commit and push for future usage.

 git commit -m" Added submodule third-party"